agorf/feed2email/README.md

 Note that in the first example, feed2email autodiscovers and adds the only feed listed at [Ruby Inside](http://www.rubyinside.com/).
-In the second example, the [The Changelog](http://thechangelog.com/) page has two feeds listed, so feed2email prompts you to choose one and subsequently adds it.
+In the second example, the [The Changelog](http://thechangelog.com/) podcast episode page has two feeds listed, so feed2email prompts you to choose one and subsequently adds it.

 The feed list so far: